garrandall/popular-music-data/tracks/satisfied-man-molly-hatchet.md

 Everything you do is sooo right
 Satisfied man.

-Oohh I'm so satisfied
+Oh I'm so satisfied
 Satisfied man

-Oohh yea I'm so satisfied
+Oh yea I'm so satisfied
 Satisfied man

-Oohh I'm so satisfied
+Oh I'm so satisfied
 Satisfied man

 Satisfied man